 The corona virus is spreading throughout the world.
 My thoughts goes to all the affected countries in these troubled times.
 The nation being worst hit in Europe at the moment is Italy.
 It will likely be a no-go zone for a long time, so I think back on the many good times I’ve had there.

-Entries with tag ”italy”
+Posts with tag ”italy”

 Welcome to part 7 of my quest for finding movie locations around the world!
 Featured: Indiana Jones and the Last Crusade, The Bourne Identity, Inferno, Moonraker, Way of the Dragon, A Room with a View, Talented Mr Ripley, The Tourist, Mission Impossible, Roman Holiday, Parts Unknown, No Reservations, Battleship Potemkin, XXX, Depeche Mode.